gongqilin/API/getting_started/request_for_an_authorization_code.md

     </tr>
     <tr>
         <td>scope</td>
         <td>A URL-encoded,space delimited list of member permissions your application is requesting on behalf of the user.
-If you do not specify a scope in your call, we will fall back to using the default member permissions you defined in your application configuration.
-As described by <a href="http://tools.ietf.org/html/rfc6749#section-3.3">Oauth2 Documentation.</a><br><br> Currently available scopes are fundList, investment, audit and selfwealth.</td>
+If you do not specify a scope in your call, we will fall back to using the default member permissions you defined in your application configuration. <br><br>As described by <a href="http://tools.ietf.org/html/rfc6749#section-3.3">Oauth2 Documentation.</a><br><br> Currently available scopes are fundList, investment, audit and selfwealth.</td>
         <td>Optional</td>
     </tr>
 </table>